Haaland at the double as dream start to life at Dortmund continues

 Haaland first pounced on a rebound to slam in his side's fourth and then deftly tucked home from a tight angle after racing onto Mahmoud Dahoud's pass and leaving goalkeeper Timo Horn stranded.

-Dortmund now sit four points RB Leipzig, who lead the way in the German top flight.
+Dortmund now sits four points RB Leipzig, which leads the way in the German top flight.